-You can trade the following cryptocurrency pairs on Plus500
+You can trade the following cryptocurrency pairs on Plus500:

-Are there fees for trading?
+Are there any trading fees on Plus500?

 Plus500 does not charge any commissions to trade since its income solely depends on the spread applied.
 Spread is the difference between the bid (buying) and ask (selling) price of the cryptocurrency in question.

 However, there are other notable non-trading fees that apply:

 - Inactivity fee.
 In case you stay inactive for 3 consecutive months, you will be required to pay a quarterly fee of $10.